-- Understand the different categories of abuse and neglect, (defined below) and how to recognize the signs. - Recognise that some parents/ carers may require additional support - Understand their responsibility to report any concerns that a child is being, or is at risk of being, abused or neglected.
-This includes reporting any concern they may have regarding another staff member of volunteer's behaviour towards a child or children. - Understand the line of accountability for reporting safeguarding concerns, and be fully aware of AES's nursery safeguarding lead and their role within the organization. - If appropriate; liaise with other agencies, contribute to safeguarding assessments and attend child protection meetings/ core groups/ conferences.
+- Understand the different categories of abuse and neglect, (defined above) and how to recognise the signs - Recognise that some parents/ carers may require additional support - Understand their responsibility to report any concerns that a child is being, or is at risk of being, abused or neglected.
+This includes reporting any concern they may have regarding another staff member of volunteer's behaviour towards a child or children - Understand the line of accountability for reporting safeguarding concerns, and be fully aware of AES's Designated Safeguarding Lead and Deputy Safeguarding Leads, and their roles within the organisation. - If appropriate; liaise with other agencies, contribute to safeguarding assessments and attend child protection meetings/ core groups/ conferences